gmcmacran/TypeOneTypeTwoSim/README.md

 # Repo Overview

-This repo is a simulation study.
-Each row is an experiment.
-It is simulated in that data are generated from random generators.
+This repo is a simulation study of statistical properties for hypothesis tests in LRTesteR.
+Each row is an experiment where data are generated from random number generators and hypothesis test done.
 The first five rows look like

     #> # A tibble: 180,000 x 8
     #>   test                      mu variance      stat pvalue alt       CI_LB CI_UB